"The boundaries which divide Life from Death are at best shadowy and vague. Who shall say where the one ends, and where the other begins?"

 "Nope.
 All Saints' Day.
 See?"
 She gestured to herself.
 "I guess I have to go back.
-But I wanted to thank you for, well, paying attention to me I guess.
+I'm really not supposed to be up and wandering around.
+But I wanted to thank you for, well, paying attention to me, I guess.
 It was very nice meeting you."

 She stood and collected her bouquet.
-Wallace stood up, meaning to show her to the door, but stopped, not wanting to get too close.
+Wallace stood up, meaning to show her to the door, but he hesitated, not wanting to get too close.
 She paused as well, looking at the floor and biting her lip.
 Then she said:

 "Can I ask a favor?"

 An awful feeling settled in the pit of Wallace's stomach, as if a snake with icy skin were crawling through his innards.
 "A kiss?"

 "I know it's terribly inappropriate.
 We're not even married.
 But still, it'll the last I ever have.
 It'll make it easier to go back, I think.
 Please?"